 There are many possible reasons, and these include:

 Prolactinoma, which is a small tumor on your pituitary gland.
 This tumor secretes excess prolactin into your body.
 They are usually very small and are called microadenomas.
-Large tumours are called macroadenomas, and can cause headaches and visual difficulties.
-They can be diagnosed on MRI scanning.
+Large tumors are called macroadenomas and can cause headaches and visual difficulties.
+They can be diagnosed with MRI scanning.
 They can be safely treated with medical therapy with bromocriptine or cabergoline, which causes them to shrink very quickly.

 Prescription drugs can cause excess secretion of prolactin.
 Some anti-depressants, painkillers, and opiates block dopamine, preventing prolactin secretion from being inhibited.
 This can cause your prolactin levels to rise.

-Other causes include: Hypothyroidism and PCOS - polycystic ovarian diseas.
-In many cases we cannot find a cause.
+Other causes include Hypothyroidism and PCOS - polycystic ovarian disease.
+In many cases, we cannot find a cause.

 If you do have a high prolactin level, the good news is that this is treatment is very effective.
 Marginal elevations are usually of no clinical importance and can be ignored.
 If the problem is because of hypothyroidism or PCOD, then this needs to be corrected.
 If it's drug-induced, then stopping the drugs will solve the problem.